danielritchie/docker-proxy-relay/README.md

 danielritchie/docker-proxy-relay
 ==================
-A docker container to act as a transparent relay for forwarding traffic to an HTTP proxy.
+A docker container to act as a transparent relay for forwarding traffic to an HTTP proxy (probably because you are behind a corporate proxy at work).
 Will redirect all docker containers outgoing traffic on port 80 to the _docker-proxy-relay_ container, as well as act as a transparent relay for external/remote traffic.

-It uses [redsocks](https://github.com/darkk/redsocks) to forward requests to a proxy.
-NOTE: [go-any-proxy](https://github.com/ryanchapman/go-any-proxy) may be an alternative.

-This was made possible by [Jeremie Huchet] (http://jeremie.huchet.nom.fr/)'s allowance of derivative works from [kops/docker-proxy-relay] (https://github.com/kops/docker-proxy-relay).
-Je vous remercie.

-# Why?

-To simplify access to a proxy (ie, behind a corporate proxy while at work).
 Configured for two primary use cases:

 1. **Formatting variables for http_proxy can be challenging with special characters in the proxy information**
   * Docker container with cntlm and redsocks can be setup to provide unauthenticated access via Docker's host IP and port (configurable)
 2. **Dockerfiles are not portable when proxy information needs to change depending upon location**
   * iptable rule to redirect everything incoming from network interface _docker0_ to the _docker-proxy-relay container_ so that all containers running on this host will by default use this container's proxy

+It uses [redsocks](https://github.com/darkk/redsocks) to forward requests to a proxy.
+NOTE: [go-any-proxy](https://github.com/ryanchapman/go-any-proxy) may be an alternative.

+This was made possible by [Jeremie Huchet] (http://jeremie.huchet.nom.fr/)'s allowance of derivative works from [kops/docker-proxy-relay] (https://github.com/kops/docker-proxy-relay).
+Je vous remercie.

 # Initial Setup: